foxssake/netfox/docs/netfox/tutorials/input-gathering-tips-and-tricks.md

 to gather input.
 This tutorial will elaborate on how input gathering works under the hood, and how that affects some common input patterns in games.

+!!!note
+    You can find the full project [in the repository].

 ## Understanding input gathering

 To have a shared notion of time, *netfox* provides its own time synchronization